rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Thoughts as Objects

-As there are no new ingredients, we will represent thoughts as objects...
+As there are no new ingredients, we will represent thoughts as objects.
+It will be possible to assemble thoughts like lego pieces to create a plan (i.e. sequence).
+In addition they could be overlayed onto the here-and-now if required.
+This ability will build on lower-level abilities in manipulating real-world objects - i.e. there will be less training required for this additional layer if the system can already arrange objects.

 ![self narrative](assets/images/fig-self-narrative.png)

-Thoughts will be similar to "thought bubbles" and can be overlayed onto the here-and-now when required.
 For navigation this approach would provide a sense of what lies out of view...

 <img src="assets/images/fig-distant-locations.png" width="500"/>